 The Policy Research Center (PRC) features research on state and community initiatives to address the problem of college affordability.
 Strategies that help students enroll and succeed in college are highlighted under Summits on College Affordability and will continue to be a focus as we build this resource.
 Additionally, the PRC contains CFCT’s national plan to make college tuition free.

-We believe college tuition should and can be free, just as it is in increasing numbers of communities across the country and for many students in states like Tennessee and Oregon.
+We believe college tuition should and can be free, just as it is in Tennessee, Oregon, and increasing numbers of states and communities across the country.

 Here's how we'll get it done.